golemcloud/golem-ai/video/kling/implement.md

 Search the web if needed to figure out which crates to use how, which are the latest and how to get it done

-## Implementation Status ✅ COMPLETED
+## Implementation Status ✅ COMPLETED - ENHANCED

-All features have been successfully implemented and `cargo check` passes without errors.
+All features have been successfully implemented and `cargo check` passes without errors. **New advanced features have been added in the latest update.**

 ### ✅ Authentication Module (src/authentication.rs)
 - JWT token generation using HMAC-SHA256 algorithm